Home

 Charles outlived her by six years.
 He built a house in Mill Run that still stands, and had a blacksmith shop and flour mill that was operated by steam.

 Suffering from chronic heart ailments, Charles' health began to decline rapidly in March 1950.
-His son Carl and family traveled from Lima, Ohio to be at his side.
+His son Carl and family traveled from Lima, OH to be at his side.
 He died in Mill Run at the age of 72 on March 25, 1950.
 Carl signed the death certificate.
 Burial was in the Indian Creek Baptist Church Cemetery, beside his brother "Dubbie."
 The siblings rest under one stone.

 Three years later, Charles' old grist mill building in Mill Run was sold to Glenn Work for $2,300.